srirajkumark/To-Do-List-using-React/README.md

 # To do List App using React + Vite

+### In this project, we used Vite instead of create-react-app.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: